jimjibone/robotarm/slides.md

 Algorithms Required to Detect Objects
 -------------------------------------

-To actually convert this depth image into a useable form
+To actually convert this depth image into a usable form and then find the objects, several operations must be performed on the data.
+These are:

 - Surface Normals
 - Plane Segmentation